Lizz1102/InHisElementRetailManager/README.md

 # Lizzis Retail Manager

-I'm building this management system for my future business custom makeover and styling studio - InHerElement.
+I'm building this management system for my future business of custom makeover and styling studio - **_InHerElement_**.
 The purpose of this project is to build a reusable management software using best practices and clean code besides revisiting/learning advanced ASP.NET, and C# topics in depth.
 I'm primarily following Mr. Tim Corey's Retail Manager course, and customizing on top of it to fit my business's requirements.

 ## Table of Contents